threeport/threeport/docs/docs/architecture/threeport-core.md

    instruct its control plane to deploy the containerized workloads.
-1. If the workload dependencies require a support service to be installed on Kubernetes, the controller responsible for support services will create new Workload objects in the Threeport API which, in turn, prompts the controller for workloads to connect to Kubernetes to install and configure the support services for that workload.
+1. If the workload dependencies require a support service to be installed on Kubernetes, the controller responsible for support services will create new KubernetesWorkload objects in the Threeport API which, in turn, prompts the controller for workloads to connect to Kubernetes to install and configure the support services for that workload.